seanmiles/Mixtape/README.md

 - `!stop` Stops all music and clears queue.
 - `!loop` Toggles loop on current song.
 Resets on skip.

-## Upcoming Features
-> Updated 07/06/19

-- [ ] Automatically or manually add songs to a bot-created, unlisted YouTube playlist
-- [ ] Better queue with scrolling
-- [ ] Jumping to a certain song in the queue

 ## Developer
 ### Sean Miles
 - Website: [seanmiles.dev](https://seanmiles.dev)